AugmentariumLab/foveated-360-video/README.md

 ## References

-If you use ARCore Depth Lab in your research, please reference it as:
+If you use this in your research, please reference it as:

     @article{Li2021LogRectilinear,
       author={Li, David and Du, Ruofei and Babu, Adharsh and Brumar, Camelia D. and Varshney, Amitabh},